alfio-event/alf.io/README.md

 The certificate at src/main/resources/alfio/certificates/AppleWWDRCAG4.cer has been imported for https://github.com/ryantenney/passkit4j#usage functionality.
 It will expire the 2030-10-12 (YYYY-MM-DD - as of https://www.apple.com/certificateauthority/).

-## Spring profiles

-There are the following spring profiles

-- dev: enable dev mode
-- spring-boot: added when launched by spring-boot
-- demo: enable demo mode, the accounts for the admin will be created on the fly
-- disable-jobs: disable jobs

 ## Contributors